-The charter school shall enroll an eligible student who submits a timely application, unless the number of applications exceed the capacity of a program, class, grade level, or building.
-In such cases, all applicants shall have an equal chance of being selected through a random selection process.
+The charter school shall enroll an eligible student who submits a timely application, unless the number of applications exceeds the capacity of a program, class, grade level, or building.
+In such case, all applicants shall have an equal chance of being admitted through a random selection process.